 - Grade 0 is the smallest, and it can be seen only with the help of an ultrasound.

 - Grade 1 is when your varicocele isn't visible, and your doctor can only feel it when you perform the Valsalva maneuver.

 - Grade 2 is when your doctor can feel the varicocele without the Valsalva maneuver, but they can't see it.

 - Grade 3 is the largest, and means your varicocele is big enough that it changes the shape of your scrotum.

 Not all varicoceles require treatment.
 It’s mostly done if:

 - You’re in pain

-- You’re a boy whose left testicle is growing smaller than the right
+- You’re a child whose left testicle is smaller than the right